Robert Jaworski: Ginebra San Miguel franchise (1984–1998)

-Jaworski's first championship as a playing coach came in the 1986 Open Conference when he, alongside import players Michael Hackett and Billy Ray Bates, dominated the entire conference to win the championship finals at the expense of the Manila Beer team, then led by former Crispa players Abet Guidaben (who was traded from Tanduay vice Fernandez) and Atoy Co, alongside imports Michael Young and Harold Keeling.
+Ginebra made the 1986 All-Filipino finals against Tanduay.
+Ginebra won the first game, but Tanduay won the next three games.
+In the final seconds of Game 4 of the best-of-five series, Jaworski reached for a steal on Freddie Hubalde, but was called for a foul.
+Despite protests that the steal was clean, Hubalde was sent to the line, where he made two free throws to give Tanduay a 93–92 lead.
+Down by one with six seconds remaining, Jaworski inbounded the ball, got it back, and drove to the basket.
+It was unsuccessful, as Tanduay won the championship.

-In Game 4 of that Best of Seven series, Jaworski played the entire game that needed two extra overtime periods to beat Manila Beer 145–135, thereby taking a 3–1 lead.
-Jaworski was 40 years old at that time and yet became a PBA record holder for being the local who played the longest in one game, later to be broken by Jaworski's wedding godson, Zandro "Jun" Limpot while playing for the Sta.
-Lucia Realtors as a rookie in 1993 by playing 60 minutes in a triple OT victory against SMB.
-Ironically, Jaworski also owns the PBA record for playing the shortest time in a PBA game, at one second.
-In a game against the Alaska Milkmen in 1996 and behind by two points with one second in that game, the Big J fielded himself to handle the inbound.
-While the inbound was successful, the team failed to convert this into a basket and lost the game.
+Jaworski's first championship as a playing coach came in the 1986 Open Conference when he, alongside import players Michael Hackett and Billy Ray Bates, dominated the entire conference to win the championship finals at the expense of Manila Beer, then led by former Crispa players Abet Guidaben and Co, alongside imports Michael Young and Harold Keeling.
+In Game 4 of the finals, which went into double overtime, he played the entire game to beat Manila Beer 145–135, thereby taking a 3–1 lead.
+Jaworski was 40 years old at that time and yet became the PBA record holder for a while for most minutes played by a local in a game, with 58 minutes.
+This was later broken by Jaworski's wedding godson, Zandro "Jun" Limpot in his rookie season.
+Ironically, Jaworski owns the PBA record for playing the shortest time in a PBA game, at one second.
+In a game against the Alaska Milkmen in 1996, he fielded himself in to handle an inbound pass.
+Ginebra then won Game 5, 130–120, after being down by 18 for its first PBA title.
+This made him the first playing coach to win a PBA title.

-In 1988, Jaworski won his first and only All Filipino championship in a controversial championship against Purefoods Hotdogs, led by Ramon Fernandez who also coached the team in the previous (Open) conference before relinquishing the job to Cris Calilan early in the All Filipino conference.
-Jaworski and Fernandez were involved in a running feud dating back when Toyota disbanded in 1983 and this became the climax of their rift.
-In Game 1 of that finals, Anejo Rum 65 upended Purefoods to gain initial lead in the series.
+In 1988, Jaworski won his first and only All Filipino championship in a controversial championship against the Purefoods Hotdogs, led by Fernandez who also coached the team in the previous (Open) conference before relinquishing the job to Cris Calilan early in the All Filipino conference.
+This became the climax of the rift between Jaworski and Fernandez.
+In Game 1 of that finals, Añejo Rum upended Purefoods to gain initial lead in the series.
 Purefoods owner Jaime Zobel De Ayala and president Renato Buhain publicly accused Fernandez of not playing up to par in Game 1 and ordered his benching for the entire series.
-Because of this controversy, Anejo Rum went on to win the series, 3–1, including the deciding Game 4 where Jaworski became best player of the game – topscoring for his team with 28 points.
+Because of this controversy, Añejo Rum went on to win the series, 3–1, including the deciding Game 4 where Jaworski led his team with 28 points, including the basket that sent the game into overtime, and four clutch free throws.